 2. Use the correct stand.

-Your tree should fit comfortably in stand without having to whittle the trunk down.
-Whittling the trunk down will dry your tree out faster!
-We do not want that.
+Your tree should fit comfortably in your stand without having to whittle the trunk down.
+Whittling the trunk down will dry your tree out faster – which is what we want to avoid.
 Be sure the tree stand you choose has a large enough water reservoir; the National Christmas Tree Association recommends that a tree stand should provide one quart of water per inch of stem diameter.
 Who knew!